 Dr. Tania Glenn is the president of Tania Glenn and Associates (TGA), PA a clinical practice in Austin, TX that is focused on promoting resilience, critical incident response and peer support team training and activation.
 As a leading national clinician in the treatment of post-traumatic stress disorder (PTSD), Dr. Glenn specializes in working with emergency responders, military and the aviation community.

-As a Licensed Clinical Social Worker (LCSW) with twenty-six years of experience, Dr. Glenn deployed to Oklahoma City in 1995, New York City in 2001, New Orleans in 2005 and Dallas in 2016 in support of law enforcement officers, fire fighters, and national guardsman who responded to the Murrah Federal Building, World Trade Center terrorist attacks the aftermath of Hurricane Katrina and the Dallas Police shootings.
-Recognized nationally, Dr. Glenn’s clients include a host of Texas Police and Fire Departments, Southwest Airlines, PHI Air Medical, Air Evac Lifeteam, Austin/Travis County STARFlight, Customs and Border Protection Office of Air and Marine, The United States Border Patrol Special Operations Group, Army and Air National Guard, USMC 4th Marine Division and 4th Aircraft Wing.
-She is the Clinical Director for several critical incident response teams with her unique perspective to special operations competencies.
+As a Licensed Clinical Social Worker (LCSW) with twenty-seven years of experience, Dr. Glenn deployed to Oklahoma City in 1995, New York City in 2001, New Orleans in 2005 and Dallas in 2016 in support of law enforcement officers, fire fighters, and national guardsman who responded to the Murrah Federal Building, World Trade Center terrorist attacks the aftermath of Hurricane Katrina and the Dallas Police shootings.
+Recognized nationally, Dr. Glenn’s clients include a host of Texas and Arizona Police, Fire and EMS Departments, commercial aviation and air medical programs.
+She is the Clinical Director for several peer support teams with her unique perspective to special operations competencies.

 Dr. Glenn’s emergency room experience includes ten years at Brackenridge Hospital, Austin, TX.
 She is an advisory board member for the Brattleboro Hospital Uniformed Services Worker’s Retreat, Brattleboro, VT.
 Tania is a former Board Member for the Vets 360 – The Unseen Wound in San Diego, CA. She also sits on the Board for the Tug McGraw Foundation, with a focus on treating and healing Traumatic Brain Injuries.